Dimitris Liantinis: Classicism and Romanticism

 Liantinis believed that Romanticism and Classicism are the only "valid" world-views that constitute both an artistic style and a way of life.
 He believed these two to be antithetical in nature, as the former is an expression of pure emotions while the latter of logic.
 In his view, the poet J. W. Goethe tried to marry the two and his failed experiment was recorded in the second part of Faust, appropriately called "The Quest for Helen".
-There, Faust, representing the romantic hero lies in bed with Helen of Troy only to produce a still-born child.
-Although the story symbolizes the impossibility of a task it was deemed so important that many others, like Greece's national poet Dionysios Solomos, took it upon themselves to complete.
+There, Faust, representing the romantic hero lies in bed with Helen of Troy only to produce a stillborn child.
+Although the story symbolizes the impossibility of a task, it was deemed so important that many others, like Greece's national poet Dionysios Solomos, took it upon themselves to complete it.

 Views on education

 Education was central to what he saw as the long struggle of humanity to rise above the animal level and into something so elaborate that it could in turn explain the Universe that created it, a view that is consistent with the Anthropic Principle to which he has made reference.
 Education is the carrier of this monumental effort and contains the living memories of its People in the forms of language and poetry.
-These views are expressed mainly in Homo educandus [1984] and Τα Ελληνικά [1992] (roughly translated as 'The Greek Language'), where he blamed a part of the moral decline of his contemporaries on the shallowness and rigidity with which modern day teachers transmit knowledge, focusing on form rather than content.
-Instead he argued for a qualitative understanding of literature and poetry as for example in the need to distinguish between the different value levels of various Greek intellectuals, rather than presenting them as the single entity of "the Great Men of Greek letters".
+These views are expressed mainly in Homo educandus [1984] and Τα Ελληνικά [1992] (roughly translated as 'The Greek Language'), where he blamed a part of the moral decline of his contemporaries on the shallowness and rigidity with which modern-day teachers transmit knowledge, focusing on form rather than content.
+Instead, he argued for a qualitative understanding of literature and poetry, as for example in the need to distinguish between the different value levels of various Greek intellectuals, rather than presenting them as a single entity of "the Great Men of Greek letters".
 He also spoke about the great difficulty in understanding and teaching poetry within this rigid framework in which formal explanations are valued over deep understanding of meaning.

-He advocated for a total separation of Church and State, especially in matters of education since he considers Christianity to be antithetical to Greek thought and one must choose one or the other.
+He advocated for a total separation of Church and State, especially in matters of education, since he considers Christianity to be antithetical to Greek thought and one must choose one or the other.
 Following this stance, he warned against the increasing influence of the then Archbishop Christodoulos of Athens for his involvement in Greek politics.